-By default, the LVC/OFD will be set to a "1" if the receiver is currently detecting line code violations or excessive zeros for HDB3 (E1 mode) or B8ZS (T1 mode).
-In AMI mode, the LCVD will be set to a "1" if the receiver is currently detecting bipolar violations or excessive zeros.
-However, if the LIU is configured to monitor the 16-bit LCV counter by programming the appropriate global register, the LCV/OFD will be set to a "1" if the counter saturates.
+By default, the LCV\OFD will be set to a "1" if the receiver is currently detecting line code violations or excessive zeros for HDB3 (E1 mode) or B8ZS (T1 mode).
+In AMI mode, the LCV\OFD will be set to a "1" if the receiver is currently detecting bipolar violations or excessive zeros.
+However, if the LIU is configured to monitor the 16-bit LCV counter through software, the LCV\OFD will be set to a "1" if the counter saturates.